fboiardi/Pneumonia-DL-CAD/README.md

 <p align="center"><em>Right mid/lower zone pneumonia localisation</em></p>

 ## Scripts
-1. `background_process.py` : Defines the `CXR_Processor` class for preprocessing CXRs.
+1. `background_process.py` : Defines a `CXR_Processor` class for preprocessing CXRs.
 This includes cropping around the trunk region, enhancing contrast, removing background noise, and exporting both the processed images and a log of any failed processing attempts.
 Supports multiple image formats (e.g., JPG, PNG, DICOM).

+2. `background_labeller.py` : Uses a locally deployed LLM (`DeepSeek-R1-Distill-Llama-8B`) to analyse MIMIC-CXR radiology reports, labelling pneumonia presence (positive, negative, or uncertain) and extracting positional information.
+Requires a Hugging Face token and assumes GPU availability.

 ## Usage
 These scripts have been designed to run in the background.
-For Unix:
+For Unix systems:

 ```bash
 nohup python3 -u /path/to/background_process.py > process.log 2>&1 &